Aidar5/nattoeng/docs/source/book/09_functions/3b_func_unpacking_args.rst

 So far we’ve called all functions manually.
 Hence, we passed on all the relevant arguments.

 In reality, it is usually necessary to transfer data to the function programmatically.
-And often the data comes in the form of a Python object.
+And often data comes in the form of a Python object.

-Unpacking position arguments
+Unpacking positional arguments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For example, when formatting strings you often need to pass multiple arguments to format() method.
-And often these arguments are already on the list or tuple.
+And often these arguments are already in the list or tuple.
 To transfer them to the format() method you have to use indexes:

 .. code:: python